Thoughts

 Man signing interpreter in American Sign Language

 The concept is called the DeafSpace Project (DSP).
 The DSP was created in 2005 by Architect Hansel Bauman in collaboration with Gallaudet University.
-It provides a set of guidelines for the built environment that are based on common practices in the Deaf community, like rearranging furniture and adjusting lights and window shades, to create an optimal environment for signed communication.
-The guidelines are listed below, and you can read more about them on the Gallaudet University website.
+It provides a set of guidelines for the physical environment that are based on common practices in the Deaf community, like rearranging furniture and adjusting lights and window shades, to create an optimal environment for signed communication.
+The guidelines are comprehensive collection of over one hundred and fifty innovative DeafSpace design solutions that optimize the five key interactions between Deaf individuals and their surroundings.
+Here are the key five:

 Sensory Reach

-Sensory Reach refers to one’s ability to establish and maintain a sense of spatial awareness.
+Sensory reach refers to one’s ability to establish and maintain a sense of spatial awareness.
 People who are deaf or hard of hearing rely on various visual and tactile cues to alert them to what’s going on around them.
 Strategically placed mirrors and glass walls make it easier for someone to see what is going on all around them, and assist with wayfinding too.

 Space and Proximity